NicorDesigns/SpringJDBC/doc/IntelliJMariaDBSetup.md

 4. Open up IntelliJ and check out the https://github.com/NicorDesigns/SpringJDBC/tree/main-start-mariadb-setup branch

-5. Set up a database Connection in IntelliJ to the charityDB using the 'springjdbcapp' user git
+5. Set up a database Connection in IntelliJ to the charityDB using the 'springjdbcapp' user

-6. Inside our Maven Parent POM create a new sub-module named MariaDBConnect
+6. Inside our Maven Parent POM create a new sub-module named MariaDBConnect (where we will store our SQL Scripts)